Denny Abdi

-Denny Abdi (born 12 January 1970) is an Indonesian diplomat who is currently serving as ambassador to Vietnam since 2020.
-Prior to his ambassadorship, he was the Southeast Asia director in the foreign ministry.
+Denny Abdi (born 12 January 1970) is an Indonesian diplomat who is currently serving as the secretary general of the foreign ministry since 2025.
+Previously, he was the ambassador to Vietnam and director of Southeast Asia.

 Early life and education

 Born in Sungai Penuh on 12 January 1970, Denny Abdi is of Minang descent.
 He pursued his basic education at schools held by the Prayoga foundation.
 He completed primary education at the Agnes Elementary School from 1976 to 1982, followed by the Maria Junior High School, from 1982 to 1985.
-He attended Don Bosco High School from 1985 to 1988 before studying economics at the Andalas University in Padang.
+He attended Don Bosco High School from 1985 to 1988 before studying management at the Faculty of Economics of Andalas University in Padang.
 During his university years, he was active in student organizations, serving as the secretary general of his faculty's student representative body and chairing his major's student association, in addition to being a member of AIESEC.
 He earned his bachelor's degree in 1995.
 Upon being accepted to the foreign department, from 1997 to 1999 Denny pursued master's degree in international relations at the University of Indonesia.